billdueber/marc2solr_example/README.markdown

 There are a small handful of custom routines in `lib/marc2Solr_custom.rb` (basically, just the ones I was using), which is copied into the `lib/` directory when you run `fromSolrmarc.rb`, too.
 You can see how to apply them by looking at `simple_sample/index.rb` and how to write them by looking at `simiple_sample/lib/marc2Solr_custom.rb`.

 To create your own custom functions, create a module and provide module-level function (again, see the example file in `lib/`).
-A custom routine specification just gives the module, method name (as a symbol), and optional arguments to pass besides the MARC4J4R::Record object.
+A custom routine specification just gives the module, method name (as a symbol), and optional arguments to pass besides the mid-construction document (a hashlike) and the MARC4J4R::Record object.

+A simple custom routine looks like this:

+    module MARC2Solr
+      module Custom
+        module WhatzamattaU
+          def self.doSomethingCustom(doc, record, myarg, myotherarg)
+            previouslyComputedValues = doc['someField']
+            vals = []
+            if previousComptedValues.include? myarg
+              vals << record['245']['a'] + myotherarg
+            end
+            return vals
+          end
+        end
+      end
+    end

+...and is called via a spec like this:

+    {
+      :solrField => myField,
+      :module => MARC2Solr::Custom::WhatzamattaU,
+      :methodSymbol => :doSomethingCustom,
+      :methodArgs => ['the first arg', 'the second arg'] }

+You can see that the module function (note that it's defined via `self.functionName`) will always have at least two arguments (`doc` and `record`), plus whatever you need to have passed in to do the work.
+When the system makes the call, you grab what you need from the document and the record and return an array of values.

 Note that *all* files in the `targetdir/lib` directory that end in either `.rb` or `.jar` will be loaded; you can include both ruby code java code in this way.
 Just create your file and dump it in there.